Albanian cuisine: Pastries and desserts

-Various kinds of hallvë are prepared across the country with some of the most common types being flour halva.
-Although home-cooked semolina halva and shop-produced sesame halva are also consumed.
+Various kinds of hallvë are prepared across the country with some of the most common types being flour halva, although home-cooked semolina halva and shop-produced sesame halva are also consumed.
 It is a typical sweet in local religious fairs around Albania.

 Tambëloriz, also known as sultjash, is a popular sweet among the Albanian population across the world.
-It is a kind of rice pudding made from milk, rice, cinnamon and nuts, raisins can be added, too.
+It is a kind of rice pudding made from milk, rice, and cinnamon; nuts and raisins may be added.

 Tollumba is a fried, crispy, and sweet dessert traditionally eaten in the Balkan Peninsula.
-Further, it is made of bits of fried dough, similar to doughnuts, steeped in much lemony syrup.
+It is made of bits of fried dough, similar to doughnuts, steeped in lemony syrup.
 The dough contains starch and semolina, which keeps it light and crispy.

-Akullore is the Albanian word for ice cream and it is enjoyed both summer and winter.
+Akullore is the Albanian word for ice cream and it is enjoyed in both summer and winter.

-Kadaif is a pastry made from long thin noodle threads filled with walnuts or pistachios and sweetened with syrup, it is sometimes served alongside baklava.
+Kadaif is a pastry made from long thin noodle threads filled with walnuts or pistachios and sweetened with syrup; it is sometimes served alongside baklava.

 Kabuni is a traditional cold-served Albanian dessert made of rice fried in butter, mutton broth, raisins, salt and caramelized sugar.
 It is then boiled before sugar, cinnamon, and ground cloves are added.